girder/large_image/docs/config_options.rst

        .. _config_icc_correction:
    * - ``icc_correction`` :ref:`🔗 <config_icc_correction>`
      -  If this is True or undefined, ICC color correction will be applied for tile sources that have ICC profile information.
 If False, correction will not be applied.
 If the style used to open a tilesource specifies ICC correction explicitly (on or off), then this setting is not used.
 This may also be a string with one of the intents defined by the PIL.ImageCms.Intents enum.  ``True`` is the same as ``perceptual``.
-     - ``bool``
+     - ``bool | str: one of PIL.ImageCms.Intents``
      - ``True``

        .. _config_max_annotation_input_file_length:
    * - ``max_annotation_input_file_length`` :ref:`🔗 <config_max_annotation_input_file_length>`
      - When an annotation file is uploaded through Girder, it is loaded into memory, validated, and then added to the database.
 This is the maximum number of bytes that will be read directly.
 Files larger than this are ignored.
      - ``int``
-     - The larger of 1 GByte and 1/16th of the system virtual memory
+     - The larger of 1 GiByte and 1/16th of the system virtual memory

 Configuration from Python